 How To Take Care Of Yourself

-Build your support network: Find allies in your life who will help keep you safe and who you can lean on if you feel depressed or suicidal.
+Build your support network: Develop a support network in your life who will help keep you safe and who you can lean on if you feel depressed or suicidal.

 Make a safety plan.
 Have a step-by-step plan ready for if/when you feel depressed, suicidal, or in crisis, so you can start at step one and continue through the steps until you feel safe.